 Go to Illustrator > Preferences > Selection & Anchor display and move the slider of Anchor points, Handle and Bounding Box Display to its max value.

-Screens with larger resolution have an option for UI scaling.
+Screens with larger resolutions have an option for UI scaling.

 Go to Edit > Preferences > User Interface.
-Move the slider next to UI Scaling to select the required scaling and click OK.
+Move the slider next to UI Scaling to select the required scaling and select OK.

 Appearance of Black

 Go to Edit > Preferences > Appearance of Black.
-Choose Rich Black for On Screen or Printing/ Exporting. and click OK.
+Choose Rich Black for On Screen or Printing/ Exporting and select OK.

 Most text meets minimum contrast requirements except when tools are highlighted, the light blue text on the light gray background lacks sufficient contrast.